 The Company periodically evaluates its long-lived assets for potential impairment in accordance with ASC Topic 360, Property, Plant and Equipment.
 Potential impairment is assessed when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recovered.
 Recoverability of these assets is assessed based on undiscounted expected future cash flows from the assets, considering a number of factors, including past operating results, budgets and economic projections, market trends and product development cycles.
 If impairments are identified, assets are written down to their estimated fair value.
-The Company recognized impairment charges of \$0 and \$48,000 for the years ended December 31, 2018 and 2017, respectively.
-The impairment charge in 2017 was related to equipment that is no longer used in the Company's manufacturing of the Gvoke HypoPen due to process and formulation improvements.
+The Company recognized no material impairment charges for the years ended December 31, 2019 and 2018, respectively.